RSS feeds from around the web with a variety of contemporary applications of copyright law and fair use principles:

 A general rule of thumb is that you cannot copy and re-use more than 10 percent of a work.
 If you need more than one chapter, please submit a request to borrow the entire book from another institution (if it is not owned by HWS).
-Read more here:
+Read more about fair use here:

 What sorts of things are protected by copyright?